icaruso21/receipt-parsing/README.md

 # receipt-parsing

-A python project that parses receipts using google vision and uploads the interpreted information to google sheets.
+Receipt parser using google vision and spacy that uploads results to google sheets.

 ## Installation